EthicalSource/contributor_covenant/content/faq.md

 We recognize that the adoption of a code of conduct can be a source of confusion or even anger for some people in an open source community.
 This FAQ is intended to address some of the common concerns that we see raised by people whose reaction to adoption is a negative one, and we hope it will help alleviate some of their concerns.

 ### Are codes of conduct a mechanism for turning project governance over to "social justice warriors"?
 Project maintainers are responsible for tailoring and enforcing the codes of conduct that they adopt.
-A code of conduct does not grant any authority or power to anyone outside of this group.
+A code of conduct does not grant any authority or power to anyone outside this group.
 Even if pressure is applied from a third party, such as on social media, the project maintainers alone have the authority to enforce the code of conduct and are under no obligation to bow to external pressure.

 ### What should I do if I have been accused of violating the code of conduct?
-The first step when dealing with accusations of violation of the code of conduct is to deal with it in a professional manner.
+The first step when dealing with accusations of violation of the code of conduct is to deal with it professionally.
 Do not respond with sarcasm, attack the code of conduct or its enforcement, or the accuser.
 Calmly focus on the evidence of what happened, work to understand any damage you may have caused, and examine how your intentions may have inadvertently caused harm.
 The more you stick to the facts of what happened, and demonstrate your willingness to work with the enforcement team as they evaluate the claim, the better.
 Most importantly, trust the project maintainers to act in a fair and just manner.

 ### Won't a code of conduct have a negative effect on the end product?
 There is no evidence that adopting a code of conduct has a negative effect on code quality.
 But it will affect the experience of those who participate in communities where the <abbr title="Code of Conduct">CoC</abbr> is enforced.
 Ensuring that more people feel safe contributing to the project can significantly improve the quality of the codebase.